anchpop/wise_mans_haskell/book.md

 ## Warnings and Editor Settings

 GHC had the concept of "warnings" in addition to errors.
 This is when GHC sees things that it thinks might be the source of bugs in the future.
 Most warnings are turned off by default, but you can put something in your `package.yaml` to turn them on.
-Open your `package.yaml` find the dependancies section:
+Open your `package.yaml` find the dependencies section:

 ```yaml
 dependencies: